nuords-software/nuords-proxy/doc/EXAMPLES.md

 **Two target servers with proxy on a third host**

-The proxy server listens for IPv4 and IPv6 connections. 'client01' allows any client address. 'balancer01' distributes incoming connections from all allowed clients (client01) among all available servers (server01, server02).
+The proxy server listens for IPv4 and IPv6 connections. 'client01' allows connection from any client address. 'balancer01' distributes connections from all allowed clients (client01) among all available servers (server01, server02).
+The proxy server caches all routes with default timeout (60 sec).

 ```
 [proxy]